cmg-york/dtg2sim/README.md

 ## Prerequisites
-- Python 3.9 (required) - This project has been tested with Python 3.9 and may not work with other versions
+- Python 3.13 (latest) - This project has been tested with Python 3.13 and may not work with other versions
 - SWI-Prolog (for running the DT-Golog code)
 - Git